Andy-de-Koning/Andy-de-Koning/README.md

 - 👋 Hi, I’m @Andy-de-Koning
-- 👀 I’m interested in Angular and web apps
+- 👀 I’m interested in reverse engineering
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Python, C# en C
-- 💞️ I’m looking to collaborate on Angular
+- 💞️ I’m looking to collaborate on Hacking, Cybersecurity
-- 📫 How to reach me andydekoning03@gmail.com
+- 📫 How to reach me andy@andydekoning.nl

 <!---
 Andy-de-Koning/Andy-de-Koning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.